mkrechetov/mkrechetov.github.io/_posts/2022-07-23-clustering.markdown

 ---

 In this short post, I want to illustrate some graph clustering/partitioning ideas.
-First, I generate a random Gabriel graph with 50 vertices (how to generate such graphs I described in the previous [post](https://mkrechetov.github.io/gabriel_graphs).
+First, I generate a random Gabriel graph with 50 vertices; how to generate such graphs I described in the previous [post](https://mkrechetov.github.io/gabriel_graphs).
 First, we will need the following imports:

 ```